limonyessi/ML_Pipeline_Chinook_DB/GENRE_PREDICTION_GUIDE.md

 1. **"Genre model not found"**
    - Solution: Train the model first using the training command above

-2. **"Unknown country/state/city" warnings**
-   - These are normal for new locations not seen during training
-   - The model uses default encodings for unknown locations

-3. **Low prediction confidence**
+2. **"Customer with ID X not found"**
+   - The customer doesn't exist in your database
+   - Check that the customer_id is correct

+3. **Empty or unexpected response**
-   - May indicate need for more training data
+   - May indicate the customer has limited purchase history
+   - Check that the model has been trained with sufficient data
    - Consider retraining with more diverse customer data

 ### Logs